yzh503/yzh503.github.io/_posts/2015-08-19-kali-installation-tips-for-MBP-2015.markdown

 ---
 layout: post
-title: Kali installation tips for mac
+title: Kali installation tips for Macbooks
 date: 2015-08-19
 author: Simon
 summary: The problems of "unable to boot from USB"